keshari-nandan/pt-assignment/README.md

 # Notes
 - This project also includes the email functionality and can send email when user account is created, forgot password request etc. But at the moment is disabled/commented.
 - Since email functionality is disabled, a new user account is activated by default.
 - Please use the Swagger to check the API related details.

+# Improvement
+- Include ``/api`` in the url.
+- Enable email service by integrating the mailpit as smtp local provider.
+- Add cors into the project before shipping this to live.

-- Thanks.
+#### Thanks.